Edenham

 CofE Primary School

-love of learning love of the environment prepared for the future
+love of learning love of the community prepared for the future

 ‘Let us run with perseverance the race set before us’